 Meanwhile, Sherman’s troops were still in Atlanta, deporting over 1,600 of the city’s remaining civilian residents and destroying factories, warehouses and railroad installations, along with numerous private homes.
 “If the people raise a howl against my barbarity and cruelty,” Sherman wrote to another general, “I will answer that war is war and not popularity-seeking.”

 Rather than spend much time chasing Hood, who was attacking his supply line from Chattanooga to Atlanta, Sherman decided to press onward.
-On November 15, he and some 60,000 men set out on their so-called March to the Sea, in which they wrecked railroad tracks, pillaged and otherwise terrorized Georgia’s populace from Atlanta to Savannah.
+On November 15, he and some 60,000 men set out on their so-called March to the Sea, in which they wrecked railroad tracks and pillaged and otherwise terrorized Georgia’s populace from Atlanta to Savannah.

 Hood left them to their own devices, preferring instead to invade Tennessee.
 But his force was decimated by a reckless charge near Nashville, after which a Union attack sent what remained of his army into a full-scale retreat.